jonnymarshall/LocalScribe/README.md

 ```
 python app.py
 ```
-Your Flask server should start, and you can typically access it in your web browser at http://localhost:5000.

 Once the server is running, navigate to http://localhost:5000 in your web browser to use the application.
 You can drag and drop audio files to be transcribed.

 ### Additional Notes